metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/mh_switchfreq.png" align = "center" alt="mh_switchfreq" width="1500"/>

+**Figure 4.** Composite line plots of ten simulation sets varying player switch frequency/fraction and door counts.
+Top row, first run to fifth run varying switch frequnecy from 0% to 40%.
+Bottom row, sixth run to final run varying switch frequency from 50% to 90%.

 Across run sets of each door switch frequency, there's a clear transition from an approximate negative power function (e.g. x ^ -1, top leftmost plot), to something approaching a fractional power function (e.g. x ^ 1/2, bottom rightmost plot).
 Note the win fraction only starts to show improvement with door quantity increase when the switch frequency is greater than 50% (bottom, second from leftmost plot), and that win fraction changes for a given switch frequency tend to always form asymptotes.

 Increasing the switch frequency under classical rules should show progressive win fraction increases.
 Let's generate and visualize the simulation results for this.
 I'll appropriate my `getlineplot()` function, but note that it can be better to explicitly handle different axis variables (e.g. `ndoors` and `doorswitch` here) with discrete code.
 The resulting plot shows a clear linear win fraction increase with switch frequency, maxing out at the now-familiar value of 0.667.